 - Location Rebel

 When they’re accomplished, they update the page and

 cross it out to let people know that they finished an item and/or link to proof.

-My issue with a giant list of 100+ items is that since they’re not sorted by importance and the sheer size of list is so overwhelming, it can leave you running around disoriented trying to cross off tasks.
+A giant list of 100+ items is not sorted by importance, distracting, and overwhelming, It can leave you running around disoriented trying to cross off tasks.

 It’s Okay If Your Goals Change

 If you have an item on your bucket list, but years later, you mature and realize that you wouldn’t enjoy pursuing or accomplishing it anymore, feel free to remove it from your list with no shame.

 Some people think it’s a cop out if you do so because you have “chickened out” but I think it’s a waste of time to pursue a goal that you no longer have interest in.
 We have a limited amount of time on Earth and it’s better to spend it pursuing other goals you actually care about.